Moss Mountain Farm is the home of the well known gardener, conservationist, designer, life style expert, and all-round media guy, P. Allen Smith.

 The lunch tour started in the morning with the group gathering in front of Mr. Smith’s house.
 There a docent gave us an overview and some history of the property and the gardens, as well as told stories about the building of the home.

 After the small group tours everyone was seated in a spacious and nicely decorated tent where we were served lunch.
-As we were finishing our meal Mr. Smith will come out to speak and and answer questions.
+As we were finishing our meal Mr. Smith came out to speak and and answer questions.

 At the conclusion of his talk you were free to speak with him personally or have him sign one of his books for you or you could go off and wander the property for a while longer.